DonMVB/aws/AWS_Assoc_SAA_C02.md

 ## 2.2.4.
 Network Access Control Lists:
 - Network Access Control Lists (or NACLs) are like security groups but for subnets rather than instances.
 The main difference between security groups and NACLs is that security groups are *stateless*, meaning you can perform both allow and deny rules that may be divergent, depending if traffic is inbound or outbound, for that rule.
+- When labbing up AWS resources, you often want to restrict access to your ISP assigned addres: Use `curl -s ipinfo.io/ip` to get your IP at the command line.
 - The following table highlights the differences between NACLs and Subnets.

 | NACL | Security Group |